5 Strategies to Mitigate ADHD’s Effect on Family

 So often, parents of a child with ADHD are consumed by their child's disability and special needs, and forget about themselves and the rest of the family.
 It's a crucial mistake that can cost you and your loved ones dearly, and affect your child with ADHD as well.
 ADHD affects the entire family, and that must be acknowledged and treated as well.

-For me, Ricochet’s ADHD, Sensory Processing Disorder, and Learning Disabilities are emotionally and physically taxing.
+For me, his ADHD, Sensory Processing Disorder, and Learning Disabilities are emotionally and physically taxing.
 I have fibromyalgia, and stress exacerbates my symptoms and pain.
 As well, I am often in a state of emotional turmoil, working so diligently to help my son and feeling his pain as only a mother can.
-I try to take time for myself, but don’t do it as often as I should.
+I try to take time for myself, but don't do it as often as I should.
 Sometimes, I steal extra moments in the bathroom.
 Sometimes, I go for a walk.
 Sometimes, I visit the local bakery for sweet comfort.
 Sometimes, I get a pedicure.
 I always vegetate in front of the TV each night after the kids are in bed (whether the dishes are done and the house is clean, or not) — this is my time to stop thinking and to unwind.
 And I always have a stash of sugar-free chocolate in my possession.

 Take Action

-So what can we do to mitigate ADHD’s affect on our families?
-That’s a tough question, and there is no simply answer.
+So what can we do to mitigate ADHD's affect on our families?
+That's a tough question, and there is no simple answer.
 In fact, the answer will be different for each family.
-And the answer isn’t really an answer in the true sense at all — it’s more like little doses of relief and improvement.
+And the answer isn't really an answer in the true sense at all — it's more like little doses of relief and improvement.
 Here are some ideas to try with your family:

 • Make sure each family member gets some uninterrupted alone time.
 Hide out in your bedroom and demand to not be disturbed.
 Take a walk alone.
 Go for a scenic drive alone.
-Have your spouse/partner (or a friend or extended family member, if you’re a single parent) take the kids out of the house for a few hours.
+Have your spouse/partner (or a friend or extended family member, if you're a single parent) take the kids out of the house for a few hours.
 There are many ways to accomplish this, the trick is to not make excuses to not do it.
-(I also attend the Happy Mama Conference & Retreat every year.)

 • Plan family activities where your child with ADHD can be successful.
 Building family togetherness is just as important as alone time for each individual.
 Success for the ADHD child will not only boost their self-esteem, but it will also promote a positive association for family members who witness it.
-It’s important that everyone in the family recognize that there can be good times despite ADHD as well.
-Team Building is important in the corporate world, and it’s important in your family.
+It's important that everyone in the family recognize that there can be good times despite ADHD as well.
+Team building is important in the corporate world, and it's important in your family.

 • Pay special attention to siblings.
 My daughter's favorite thing to do right now is go somewhere alone with me.
 She requests it at least once every week.
 She needs time when there's no potential for ADHD to muck up our plans or escalate her anxiety.
 We do different things together, like go to the bookstore, see a movie, get a sweet treat, hit the mall, or enjoy a pedicure.
 What you do together isn't important — showing your child the same intensity of interest you show their sibling is.